Dangabit/MugTogether/README.md

 [List of Functions]
 These functions have been implemented:
-Help Posting
+- Help Posting:
 Users are able to post questions that they require assistance in.
-Module Filter & “Lounges”
+- Module Filter & “Lounges”:
 Users are able to enter a lounge and look at the discussions pertaining to their module.
-Discussion
+- Discussion:
 Users are able to freely partake in a discussion and obtain real time updates for it.

 [Implementation]